The Imagination and Imaginal Worlds

 Buddhist Resources for Re-envisioning our World

-Successful applicants must accept or decline their offer(s) by April 10, 2020 (note extension)
+Successful applicants must accept or decline their offer(s) by April 10, 2021 (tentative)

 Our world is facing unprecedented ecological and social challenges.
 In Buddhism, as in other religions, imaginal worlds—worlds deliberately accessed through the imagination—are primary sources for personal healing, inspiration, and insight, as well as for social, cultural, and political transformation.
 This Institute invites scholars to reflect on the critical roles our imaginations play in creating (and potentially) transforming our world by examining how these worlds are deployed in Buddhist literature, ritual, meditation, and art; Buddhist philosophical theories on the creative dynamic between mind, action, and world; and contemporary theories on the imagination (from philosophy, psychology, cognitive science, anthropology, and religious studies).